This page contains information about financial aid for our undergraduate programs. Learn more about graduate program financial aid here.

-Transfer students now receive the same scholarships as freshman!
+Transfer students receive the same scholarships as freshmen!

-Starting in January 2024, transfer students will receive the same academic merit scholarships as freshmen — up to $10,000 per year for academic merit!
-Plus more is available for financial need.
+At Union, transfer students receive the same academic merit scholarships as freshmen — up to $10,000 per year!
+Plus, more is available for financial need.
 Read on to learn more!

 You can afford a Union Adventist University education